princealvinyusuf/Todoey/README.md

 # Todoey
-Todoey is an native iOS App to schedule tasks by prioritizing each work to be done
+Todoey is A todolist app to keep track of all your tasks.

+What i learnt?
+1. Understand how to save data in iOS.
+2. Learn to use UserDefaults, Core Data and Realm.